Professor Ruth Glynn

 Research interests

-Previous research was dedicated to cultural representations of Italy’s experience of political violence in the anni di piombo.
-My monograph, Women, Terrorism and Trauma (2013), pioneers the application of a trauma studies approach to the anni di piombo and to cultural constructions of women's participation in terrorist violence.
-Associated publications include a series of articles addressing women and terrorism through the prism of trauma theory, and co-edited volumes on cinematic representations of Italian terrorism (Terrorism, Italian Style, 2012) and the cultural legacy of the 1978 kidnapping and murder of statesman, Aldo Moro (Remembering Aldo Moro, 2012).
-Prior research addressed postmodernist literature and critical thought; publications include a study of the historical novel and philosophy of history (Contesting the Monument: The Anti-Illusionist Historical Novel, 2003).
+Prior research addressed cultural representations of Italy’s experience of political violence in the anni di piombo.
+This culminated in Women, Terrorism and Trauma in Italian Culture (2013), which pioneered the application of a trauma studies approach to the anni di piombo and to cultural constructions of women's participation in terrorist violence.
+Associated publications include co-edited volumes on cinematic representations of Italian terrorism (Terrorism, Italian Style, 2012) and the cultural legacy of the 1978 kidnapping and murder of statesman, Aldo Moro (Remembering Aldo Moro, 2012).
+Prior to that, my research addresed postmodernist literature and critical thought; publications include a study of the historical novel and philosophy of history (Contesting the Monument: The Anti-Illusionist Historical Novel, 2003).

-I have supervised PhDs on wide range of topics in the field of modern and contemporary Italian culture and welcome enquiries from potential reserarch students.
+I have supervised research students on a wide range of topics in the field of modern and contemporary Italian culture and welcome enquiries from potential reserarch students.

-I am currently Chair of the Society for Italian Studies (2024-).
-Previous contributions to the discipline include serving as Member of Faculty of the British School at Rome (2018-22) and as Senior Co-Editor of Italian Studies (2016-21).
+I am Chair of the Society for Italian Studies in the UK and Ireland (2024-).
+I have served as Member of Faculty of the British School at Rome (2018-22) and as Senior Co-Editor of Italian Studies (2016-21).

 Projects and supervisions